-- 8. Vent length - Sidewall termination plates 9.
-Elbow
+- Vent length 8.
+Elbow - Sidewall termination plates 9.

 Install Condensate Components

 Condensate Trap Installation

 The condensate trap must be in a vertical orientation and not wedged against the ground or any other object.
 If the trap is installed incorrectly, flue gas could leave through the condensate drain, which can result in severe personal injury or death.